yowainwright/yowainwright.github.io/src/pages/2016-09-19-reframing-content.md

 ```

-Add a check to the top of the plugin which allows us to select the element to reframe with jquery _or_ plain js (Kodos to [Jacob Kelley](http://jakiestfu.com/) here).
+Add a check to the top of the plugin which allows us to select the element to reframe with jquery _or_ plain js (Kudos to [Jacob Kelley](http://jakiestfu.com/) here).

 ```javascript